google-deepmind/dm_nevis/README.md

 3.  **Manual dataset download**: you need to download data yourself

+Note that we do not host or distribute these datasets, instead we provide URLS to their original source to help you download them at your own risk.
+We do not vouch for their quality or fairness, or claim that you have license to use the dataset.
+It is your responsibility to determine whether you have permission to use the dataset under the dataset's license.
+If you're a dataset owner and wish to update any part of it (description, citation, etc.), or do not want your dataset URL to be included in this library, please get in touch through a GitHub issue.
+Thanks for your contribution to the ML community!

-Note that we do not redistribute any data.
-Instead we provide URLs to download it.
-We do our best to keep URLs up-to-date.
-If a dataset doesn't download, please contact the dataset creators and open an issue to let us know.
-If a dataset doesn't get fixed by the creators, we will remove it from our benchmark.
+We do our best to keep datasets URLs up-to-date.
+If a dataset doesn't download, please contact the dataset owners and open an issue to let us know.
+If a dataset doesn't get fixed by the owners, we will remove it from our benchmark.

 ### 1.1.
 TFDS Datasets